 Support Research Driving Consumer Awareness of Berries & Health!

-The Berry Health Benefits Symposium offers a unique opportunity to connect brands with members of the berry industry, academics, press, and an international audience.
-Sponsorships are eligible for a 501c3 deduction and are custom designed for each sponsor to achieve their communication goals.
+The Berry Health Benefits Symposium offers a unique opportunity to connect your brand with leaders of the berry industry, academia, media, business leaders and an international audience.
+All sponsorships are eligible for a 501c3 deduction.
+Your sponsorship is important to us and we will work with you to custom design a package that will achieve your company’s communication goals.
 For a bespoke proposal, contact Darcy Kochis – Conference Director at firstname.lastname@example.org or download and review our sponsorship packet here.

 Dr. Adam Drewnowski

 2019 Berry Sessions Presentation Title – Berry Nutrient Density Research Project – Nutrient profiling models that incorporate flavonoids put berries on top